 Engage a Project Manager Before Signing Your Lease

-Additionally, having a project manager on board during the lease negotiation can be a huge benefit so that they can review the work letter in the lease and suggest revisions which could benefit you and ultimately help save time and money.
+Additionally, having a project manager on board during the lease negotiation can be a huge benefit so that they can review the work letter in the lease and suggest revisions that could benefit you and ultimately help save time and money.

 If you have already engaged an architect and/or project manager, some of the design work may already be under way.